-Thirty-two juniors and seniors representing Camden, Lugoff-Elgin and North Central high schools as well as the Camden Military Academy participated in a variety of team-building and leadership development activities.
+Thirty juniors and seniors representing Camden, Lugoff-Elgin and North Central high schools as well as the Camden Military Academy participated in a variety of team-building and leadership development activities.

-“Over the years it has been very successful developing student leaders and future leaders in our community.
+“Junior Leadership is one of the most popular programs we sponsor,” says Amy Kinard, executive director of the Chamber of Commerce.
+“It is a unique venture and has really resonated with our schools, their students and the business community.
+Over the years it has been very successful developing student leaders and future leaders in our community.
 Some of the graduates have gone on to become doctors, attorneys, teachers, a state representative and even a pro football player.”

 The year ends in April with a graduation dinner and presentation of the Robert.
 J. Sheheen Outstanding Junior Leadership Student of the Year award.